GetSomeRest/workflow-python-view.and.data.api/README.md

 ## Description

-*This sample is part of the [Developer-Autodesk/Autodesk-View-and-Data-API-Samples](https://github.com/Developer-Autodesk/autodesk-view-and-data-api-samples) repository.*

 The workflow-python sample demonstrates the Autodesk View and Data API authorisation and translation process in a Python command line script, [pyadva.py](pyadva.py).

 It closely follows the steps described in the documentation: